opensovereigncloud/libvirt-provider/docs/architecture/components.md

 **Logger name:** garbage-collector

 The garbage collector is a background process within the machine reconciler.
 It periodically scans for VMs marked for deletion and handles everything related to machine graceful shutdown/deletion: the cleanup of resources associated with these machines, such as deallocating host resources and removing related files from the host file system.
 If the machine fails to shut down gracefully within the pre-configured grace period, domain is forcefully destroyed.
 The garbage collector runs in a loop with configurable interval.
-Flags for configuration are described [here](../usage/usage.md#garbage-collection).
+Flags for configuration are described in the usage document under [garbage collection](../usage/usage.md#garbage-collection).

 ### Work Queue